patooworld/vsixvhax/Code-Generation.md

 ### Configuration

-How a generated anonymous function looks like can be customized.
+How a generated anonymous function looks can be customized.
 The default settings look like this:

 ```js
 "haxe.codeGeneration": {